David-Manniche/TheMarket/readme.txt

     => 035800 - admin> catalog list> filters> user filter is not accessible if catalog product is selected and then filters are reset
     => 035804 - admin> import/export> add media to server> buttons are merging with each other => 035805 - admin> import/export> adding category media getting fatal
+    => 035801 - text is not wrapping in promotions tab in advertiser